 If you do not agree with your attendance data, you must submit your appeal to the Registrars office.
-At the end of every term and/or module, the attendance data becomes permanent and cannot be changed.
+Attendance appeals must be made within three (3) days of the final day of the term or module, at which time the attendance record becomes permanent and cannot be changed.